Ready Set Learn!: History

 The TLC network's foray into preschool television, Ready Set Learn! was first mentioned as early as August 1992.
 Of the first five shows announced for the block, three of them (Bookmice, Kitty Cats, and The Magic Box) would have their U.S. premieres there; the other two were rerun packages of Join In! (previously on the religious VISN network) and Zoobilee Zoo (a previously syndicated production of DIC Entertainment and Hallmark).
 Greg Moyer, Discovery Communications' senior vice-president of programming, expressed hope that a full-fledged channel would spin off from it within one or two years of launch.
+The Big Comfy Couch made its official U.S. television debut on TLC as a cornerstone of the preschool lineup on March 2, 1993.

 According to TLC employee John Ford, the block was inspired by Ready to Learn: A Mandate for the Nation, a 1990 Carnegie Foundation report which stated that 35% of U.S. children began their education unprepared.
 Assisted by director of programming Mike Quattrone (who had previously undertaken similar endeavors at PBS), Ford selected the shows on the strengths of their educational value along with their visual vibrancy.
 Finding it "extremely well-produced", he also bet on Kitty Cats as the block's breakout series.

 Ready Set Learn! debuted on December 28, 1992, with Iris, The Happy Professor rounding out the six-show lineup.
 A competitor to the PBS lineup, its three-hour schedule aired twice on weekdays, first at 6:00 a.m. and again at 9:00 a.m. (in the Eastern Time Zone)—a slot that Ford viewed as "a safe haven".
 TLC chose to air it commercial-free because doing otherwise would detract from its purpose.
 As such, Discovery used the format as a loss leader for expansion of the network's carriage, which stood at 18 million homes at the time.
 According to the Associated Press, TLC invested $10 million in the block's initial development (excluding tentative fees from underwriting, a supplement that never came to fruition); original programming was also planned.

 In its early years, Ready Set Learn! was hosted by children's entertainer Rory Zuckerman (billed simply as "Rory").
 A resident of Bethesda, Maryland (where TLC's parent company Discovery was based), Rory set out to teach children language skills through her music, as well as to "welcome the children into the world of The Learning Channel and also the parents, care-givers and other viewers" as hostess.
 The block would become the home of her own shows, Rory and Me and Rory's Place, which were seen by one million combined viewers per month in 1996.